tbllamaa/hydromad/README.md

 streamflow.
 Included are several implementations of common hydrological models consistent with this framework.

+The main resource for hydromad is the website:
+<http://hydromad.catchment.org> The website describes the different
+functions and gives examples of the code applications

 ## Installation

 <!--- You can install the released version of hydromad from [CRAN](https://CRAN.R-project.org) with: